Deprecating Insecure Practices in RADIUS

 network or user identifier was used to create it.
 If it is necessary

-local network still needs to store the full set of CUI values which
+full set of CUI values which a user has been assigned.

-to create the CUI via an invertible encryption process as follows:
+create the CUI via an invertible encryption process as follows:

-This construct has the following conceptual parameters.
+This construct has the following functional parameters.

 ENCRYPT

-A cryptographically secure encryption function
+A cryptographically secure encryption function.

 The encryption key.
 Note that the same key must not be used